garycrawford/lein-life/README.md

 > and then we die._
 > - Mark Renton, Trainspotting by Irvine Welsh

-Rents is a Leiningen template to give your project a better environment and chance in life than Mark Renton!
+Life is a Leiningen template to give your project a better environment and chance in life than Mark Renton!
 It utilises Docker to give you a production like environment running locally on your dev machine where things like metrics and logging now become first class citizens of you dev lifecycle.

 # Usage